ShZil/network-utilities/Scanner/README.md

 [20:31] For tomorrow:
 Computer 1 -- the programme running.
-Computer 2 -- the code on VSCode, and a Reveal Myself agent, and the repos on github.com.
+Computer 2 -- the code on VSCode*, and a Reveal Myself agent, and the repos on github.com.
 Computer 3 -- diagrams (MS Paint) and portfolio (Docs).

+* Extensions:
+Atom One Dark Syntax Theme
+Draw.io Integration
+Hex Editor
+indent-rainbow

 [20:36] First get a password, then build the file.
 Because building the file can be quite long (if NetworkStorage has thousands of entities to resolve),